elsonpulikkan96/k8s-kubeadmv1.34.0-1M-2S/install-K8s:1:34.md

 **What is kubeadm?**

-kubeadm is a tool used to create Kubernetes clusters.
+Kubeadm is a tool used to create Kubernetes clusters.

 It automates the creation of Kubernetes clusters by bootstrapping the control plane, joining the nodes, etc. Follows the Kubernetes release cycle and Open-source tool maintained by the Kubernetes community.